This document gives general instructions on creating a webpage on the UTD web server. It requires the followings:

 Software package 2 and 3 are available to UTD EPPS students at the computer labs.
-Alternatively, the user may purchase the MS Office suite at the UTD Techology Store on campus (http://www.utdtechstore.com/) at a discounted price and download WinSCP from the internet (e.g. http://winscp.sourceforge.net/eng/, Windows only).
+You can use the Microsoft Office 365 suite or purchase the full suite at the UTD Tech Store.
+You may download WinSCP for free.

 I. Creating web page using MS Word

 The user may design the webpage using Word.
 Open Word and click File→New and choose Web page.
 Alternatively, one may save the file as webpage to create the HTML file (Save as type *.html, *.htm)